This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 14. Lack of Enough Oxygen in your Compost Tumbler

-Despite the limited air condition in the tumbler, decomposition can still progress even though at a slower speed.
+Despite the limited air condition in the tumbler, decomposition can still progress even at a slower speed.
 Typically, anaerobic microbes will slowly continue decomposing the pile.
 When the tumbler’s oxygen level is low, the tumbler will get hot slowly, reducing the pile smell and the temperatures.

 According to the University of Georgia, microbes require enough oxygen to crumble carbon-based waste material efficiently.